Callum Rebecchi: Storylines

 When Toadie is paralysed after an accident, Callum considers flying home to help out, but Toadie tells him to stay in California.
 Off-screen, Callum offers to donate bone marrow to Sonya's half-sister Zoe (Nicola Billie Gullotti), who is suffering from leukaemia.
 In 2017, Toadie brings Callum back to Australia after Sonya's relapse.
 Callum encourages her to move back home, asking her not to give up on Nell like she did him.
 Soon after, he returns to California, but encourages his parents to work on their separation.
 Two years later, Callum's aunt Dipi Rebecchi (Sharon Johal) informs him that Sonya is fighting Stage 4 ovarian cancer.
 He returns during a charity fundraiser for Sonya's treatment.
 Sonya is initially upset by Callum's return but comes to realise she needs her family around her during treatment.
 Her condition deteriorates and she dies during a family trip to the beach.
 After Sonya's memorial, Callum is determined to support Toadie but risks losing his job if he does not return to California.
 Toadie decides that the family should accompany Callum and continue grieving for Sonya together.
 Three years later, Callum returns to attend his father's wedding to Melanie Pearson (Lucinda Cowden) and goes to their reception and party on Ramsay Street afterwards.
+He later returns when Toadie marries Terese Willis.

 Reception

 For his portrayal of Callum, Baker was nominated for Best Newcomer at the 2009 Inside Soap Awards.
 Of Callum's most memorable moment, a Holy Soap writer said "After almost being killed by a falling tree in the bush, Callum came under suspicion for starting a devastating fire.
 Luckily, the real culprit was finally caught".
 Ruth Deller of television website Lowculture praised the character of Callum, calling him a "decent addition to Ramsay Street".
 She added "For the first time, they've found a kid who's actually not too bad.
 He isn't as goody-goody or out and out brattish as most Erinsborough young, perhaps because he's not actually related to any of the neighbours".
 In July 2010, Deller again praised the character saying "Callum has since established himself as one of the best characters on Ramsay Street, who always sees things with a more realistic/honest/sarcastic perspective than his neighbours.
 The best storyline of the Aussie soap this year was when he teamed up with the best character on the Street, Paul Robinson, and Paul started teaching him about machiavelli.
 This, not silly storylines about dancing and shrugaleros, is what we want".
 Rebecca Lake from TV Week disliked Callum and Josie's relationship, branding it a "dull romance".
+In 2015, a Herald Sun reporter included Sonya being revealed as Callum's mother in their "Neighbours' 30 most memorable moments" feature.